oktadev/okta-angular-pwa-example/README.md

 ## Help

 Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2019/01/30/first-angular-pwa), or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email developers@okta.com if would like to create a support ticket.

 ## License